The Phantom Time Hypothesis: The Greatest Fiction Ever Written?

 With the rise of Christianity starting in the third century AD, the concept of a monotheistic god became more favorable with the late Romans, and eventually much of Europe.
 Because of the cultural adoption of Christianity over hundreds of years, the papacy slowly filled the void to become the centralizing force uniting most of Europe.
 The Christian church had more power than the kings and queens of Europe and regulated the balance of power among all of them to maintain control.
 But this did not necessarily mean that Roman civilization was completely eradicated from European culture during the Dark Ages.
 Instead, Roman civilization simply adapted to the changing times.

-Additionally, farming techniques and record-keeping progressed thanks to the creation of paper, the windmill, the plow collar, stirrups, and metal horseshoes.
+Additionally, farming techniques and record-keeping progressed thanks to the creation of paper, the windmill, the plow collar, stirrups, metal horseshoes, and the ability to pay for papers.
 These advancements far surpassed the technological achievements of Rome, and Europe slowly entered a new era of trade and prosperity around the 1000 AD.

 Though ancient historians may have seen the end of Greco-Roman antiquity as the end of the world, it was far from true.
 So, if what was originally learned about the Dark Ages was not necessarily true, ie. all progress did not abruptly stop, then perhaps the Phantom Time Hypothesis, as well as Fermenko’s New Chronology Hypothesis, are correct.
 It all depends on how one reviews their findings.